$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Introduction

-In Theorem \ref{thm1}, the arithmetic assumption that $\psi$ is a Hecke eigenfunction is only used to invoke the bound Iwaniec-Sarnak \cite{IS95} and to prove Theorem \ref{thm microlocal KN}, both of which rely on arithmetic amplification.
-Hence, the maximal order in the theorem can be replaced with an Eichler order more generally, as in \cite{IS95}.
-Moreover, we use only unramified Hecke operators, and we may assume $\psi$ to be an eigenfunction under even fewer Hecke operators as long as the amplification argument can be adapted.
+In Theorem \ref{thma}, the arithmetic assumption that $\psi$ is a Hecke eigenfunction is only used to invoke the bound Iwaniec-Sarnak \cite{IS95} and to prove Theorem \ref{thm: improved KN norm}, both of which only rely on arithmetic amplification.
+Hence, the maximal order in the theorem can be replaced with an Eichler order as in \cite{IS95}.
+Moreover, we use only unramified Hecke operators, so we can assume $\psi$ to be an eigenfunction under even fewer Hecke operators as long as the amplification argument can be adapted.

-The strategy developed in this paper can also be generalized to study the $L^{q_c}$-norm problems for Hecke-Maass forms on compact locally symmetric spaces of rank one, as long as the corresponding $L^\infty$-norm problem and microlocal $L^{q_c}$ Kakeya-Nikodym problem can be solved by the arithmetic amplification technique; we will explore this direction in future work.
-Theorem \ref{thm2} is expected to be generalized to Laplace-Beltrami eigenfunctions on compact Riemannian manifolds of any dimension, which allows us to control the $L^{q_c}$-norms by the $L^\infty$-norms and the microlocal Kakeya-Nikodym norms.
-For example, when the manifold is taken to be a compact arithmetic hyperbolic 3-manifold (the critical exponent is $q_c=4$), the corresponding $L^\infty$-norm problem for Hecke-Maass forms is expected to be solved (see \cite{BHM16} in the cases of noncompact arithmetic hyperbolic 3-manifolds with cusps).
-The corresponding microlocal $L^4$ Kakeya-Nikodym estimate should be established in a similar way as Theorem \ref{thm microlocal KN}, by modifying the proof for the usual $L^2$ Kakeya-Nikodym estimate in \cite{hou2024restrictions}.
+The strategy developed here can also be generalized to study the $L^{q_c}$-norm problems for Hecke-Maass forms on compact locally symmetric spaces of rank one, as long as the corresponding sup-norm problem and microlocal Kakeya-Nikodym problem can be solved by the arithmetic amplification technique; we will explore this direction in future work.
+Theorem \ref{thma1} is expected to be generalized to Laplace-Beltrami eigenfunctions on compact Riemannian manifolds of any dimension.
+For example, when the manifold is taken to be a compact arithmetic hyperbolic 3-manifold (the critical exponent is $q_c=4$), the corresponding sup-norm problem for Hecke-Maass forms is expected to be solved (see e.g. \cite{BHM16} for noncompact cases).
+The corresponding microlocal Kakeya-Nikodym estimates should be established in a similar way as Theorem \ref{thm: improved KN norm}.